 The principal will set dates for these events and it is asked that no further requests be made.

-Children are allowed to bring birthday treats for their classmates on their birthday.
+Children are allowed to bring prepackaged birthday treats for their classmates on their birthday.
 Please ask the teacher prior to bringing treats.
+Dietary restrictions will be shared with families.

 PERSONAL POSSESSIONS